zxuuuustupid/zxuuuustupid/README.md

 # Welcome! 👋
+***“I am seeking a PhD opportunity in AI or large models.
+I would be delighted to connect with anyone who is interested.”***
+### Background

-## Undergraduate in SMEE of UESTC
+* Undergraduate in SMEE of UESTC
-### In Center for system reliability and safety of UESTC, China
+* ***In Center for system reliability and safety of UESTC, China **More details are available on my GitHub (.github.io) page:**

-&#9679; I’m currently researching on AI4Reliability including but not limited to transfer learning, few/zero shot learning
+* I’m currently researching on AI4Reliability including but not limited to transfer learning, few/zero shot learning
-&#9679; Interested in llm such as rag, clip, rl!
+* Interested in llm such as rag, clip, rl!
-&#9679; Ask me about anything you want to know
+* Ask me about anything you want to know
-&#9679; How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
+* How to reach me: zhixuduan@std.uestc.edu.cn / zhixuduan123@gmail.com
-&#9679; Pronouns: he
+* Pronouns: he
-&#9679; Fun fact: love MHWI and CS2
+* Fun fact: love MHWI and CS2
 ### 2025 New Beginning！

 ###